 But the name they’ve chosen is really quite curious.
-It seems it’s named after Alice Toklas, who was Gertrude Stein’s life partner, and who published a cookbook back in 1954 (The Alice B. Toklas Cookbook) which is most famous for including the first modern recipe for cannabis brownies.
+It’s named after Alice Toklas, who was Gertrude Stein’s life partner, and who published a cookbook back in 1954 (The Alice B. Toklas Cookbook) which is most famous for including the first modern recipe for cannabis brownies.
 She describes them as “easy to whip up on a rainy day”.
 Somehow, it was published uncensored in the UK, and it helped to kickstart the ’60s counterculture interest in edibles.
 Peter Sellers even made a movie about it.

 Like we said, curious.